dgittins/Metagenomics/binningCONCOCT.md

 ```

 \
-4. Add a prefix of the sample name to each of the '.fa' bin files in their respective directories
+4. Add a prefix of the sample name and "concoct" to each of the '.fa' bin files in their respective directories

 ```bash
 for dir in */fasta.bins/